 Features

-Generous storage space and bandwidth, free domain for the first year on most plans, user-friendly proprietary control panel, 30-day money-back guarantee
+Generous storage space and unlimited bandwidth, free domain for the first year on most plans, user-friendly proprietary control panel, 30-day money-back guarantee

 Unlimited storage space and bandwidth on most plans, traditional cPanel, optimized CMS installations, anytime money-back guarantee